the 7th annual

 Veronica Golos

-Veronica Golos is the author of four poetry books, GIRL, awarded the Naji Naaman Honor Prize, 2019 (Beirut, Lebanon); Rootwork, Winner of the Southwest Book Design Award in Poetry, 2016; Vocabulary of Silence winner of the New Mexico Book Award, translated into Arabic, Spanish and Persian; and A Bell Buried Deep, winner of the Nicholas Roerich Poetry Prize, She was the former editor of The Journal of Feminist Studies in Religion, former co- editor of the Taos Journal of International Poetry & Art; She is an instructor and on the faculty of Tupelo Press’ Writers Conferences, and teaches for SOMOS (Taos, NM) , Hugo House (Seattle, WA) and Gemini Ink (San Antonio, Tx).
-She lives in Ranchos, New Mexico, with her husband, David Pérez.
+Veronica Golos is the author of GIRL, awarded the Naji Naaman Honor Prize for Poetry, (Beirut, Lebanon); Rootwork; Vocabulary of Silence winner of the New Mexico Book Award, poems from which are translated into Arabic, Spanish and Persian; and A Bell Buried Deep winner of the Nicholas Roerich Poetry Prize, adapted for stage and performed at Claremont School of Theology, Claremont, CA. She is the former editor of the Journal of Feminist Studies in Religion.
+Golos writes book reviews for Tupelo Quarterly.
+She teaches for Gemini Ink, Hugo House, and SOMOS and privately.
+She lives in Taos with her husband, David Pérez.

 Aaron Abeyta